Tarun-Behera/Bubble-game/README.md

 the hit will show a random number between 0 to 9.

-The game board contain bubbles which has each of which has random numbers from 0 to 9 .
+The game board contain bubbles,each of which has random numbers from 0 to 9 .

-playing:-
+Playing:-

 On clicking on the bubbles if the bubble number is same as the hit number than your score is increased by 10 everytime hitting the same number as of hit.